 Our Material Recovery Facility is also NEA-approved and well-equipped to sort through paper and glass bottles, metal cans, paper products, mostly plastics and other materials that fall under the recyclable category.
-These recyclable materials are then separated, compacted and packed into bales, which are then sold mostly to local customers, providing another source of income for the Group.
+These recyclable materials are then separated, compacted and packed into bales, which are then sold to local and overseas customers, providing another source of income for the Group.